tartakynov/k8s-playground/README.md

 ### Update the configs
 Changelog
 - don't try to pull the app image from remote Docker registry
+- expose MySQL to other pods in the cluster

 ### Run on Kubernetes
 After making changes to the bootstrapped configs, it's time to run the app on the cluster